-These are my notes about using DOS on the QuickPAD Pro, based on the QuickPAD PRO Programmer's Reference and based on information that I found by exploring QuickPAD PRO's DOS on my own.
+These are my notes about using DOS on the QuickPAD Pro, based on the QuickPAD PRO Programmer's Reference, tips from other users, and personal observations.

 In general, you should always make frequent backups of your files, and you should be very careful when editing system files.

 The QuickPAD Manager is just an application that runs on top of DOS.
-Below the QuickPAD Manager is a DOS environment, with DOS drive letters, environment variables, etc.
+Below the QuickPAD Manager is a custom version of the DOS operating system.

 The drives that are available in DOS are: